 It is believed that the oldest habitation site may have been occupied just prior to A.D.
-500. Taking a tour of the park is like taking a tour of our history.
-From the petroglyphs of ancestral Puebloan people to Painted Desert Inn build by the Civilian Conservations Corps – a New Deal program created by President Franklin D.
+500. Taking a tour of the park is like taking a tour of our history; from the petroglyphs of ancestral Puebloan people to Painted Desert Inn built by the Civilian Conservations Corps.

 When to Visit

 This is one national park that can be visited any time of the year.